MicrosoftDocs/supply-chain-center/articles/use/restock_recommendations.md

 - **ItemSku** – The name of the product or item.
 - **WarehouseId/WarehouseName** – The warehouse location of the product.

-·      **PolicyType** – Designates the re-order policy type, can be either:
+- **PolicyType** – Designates the re-order policy type, can be either:

-o  **RS** – A baseline or optimal periodic policy type where inventory is reordered on a time basis.
+  - **RS** – A baseline or optimal periodic policy type where inventory is reordered on a time basis.

-o  **sQ** – An optimal continuous policy type where inventory is replenished when falling below a threshold level.
+  - **sQ** – An optimal continuous policy type where inventory is replenished when falling below a threshold level.

-·      **Reorder Point Quantity \[Optimal continuous policy only\]** – In a continuous policy, inventory should be reordered whenever inventory levels fall below the reorder point quantity.
+- **Reorder Point Quantity \[Optimal continuous policy only\]** – In a continuous policy, inventory should be reordered whenever inventory levels fall below the reorder point quantity.

-·      **Reorder Quantity \[Optimal continuous policy only\]** – In a continuous policy, a reorder should be for the exact reorder quantity.
+- **Reorder Quantity \[Optimal continuous policy only\]** – In a continuous policy, a reorder should be for the exact reorder quantity.

-·      **Review Period \[Optimal periodic/baseline policy only\]** – For periodic policies the review period sets how often inventory should be reordered, in weeks.
+- **Review Period \[Optimal periodic/baseline policy only\]** – For periodic policies the review period sets how often inventory should be reordered, in weeks.

-·      **Order Up-To Level \[Optimal periodic/baseline policy only\]** – For periodic policies, an order should be placed to replenish total inventory (on-hand and in-transit) up to the order up-to level.
+- **Order Up-To Level \[Optimal periodic/baseline policy only\]** – For periodic policies, an order should be placed to replenish total inventory (on-hand and in-transit) up to the order up-to level.

-·      **Safety Stock** – For contextual purposes, safety stock indicates how much of the inventory kept on-hand with the recommended policy is for the purposes of absorbing demand variability.
+- **Safety Stock** – For contextual purposes, safety stock indicates how much of the inventory kept on-hand with the recommended policy is for the purposes of absorbing demand variability.

 In some cases, the Order Up-To Level or Reorder Quantity recommendations will be 0.
 This occurs when **Restock recommendations** cannot make a reliable recommendation for reasons including sparse and/or unpredictable demand, incomplete demand data for the evaluation period, long item lead times, and items for which expected holding costs exceed backorder costs and a “Make To Order” inventory strategy may be a better option.